 |HAPPILY EVER AFTER???|

 The process soon became the butt of jokes and whispers among many devotees because of the sheer ludicrousness of the situation: since you were supposed to think only of Krishna during the brief copulation, couples were sometimes overheard frantically chanting the mantra during the minute or so that the man was supposed to muster an erection to shove into a woman who might as well have been in a coma.
-If pregnancy did occur as a result of this indignity, the woman was expected to return to the brahmacharini (unmarried women) ashram and spend her term sleeping on a sleeping bag on the floor like everybody else, eating the same food (except for an increased milk allowance), and giving birth in a municipal hospital with the bills paid by Medicaid or another medical welfare program.
+If pregnancy did occur as a result of this indignity, the woman was expected to return to the brahmacharini (unmarried women) ashram, take her rest on a sleeping bag on the floor like everybody else, eat the same food (except for an increased milk allowance), and then give birth in a municipal hospital with the bills paid by Medicaid or another medical welfare program.

 All rights reserved.
 No part of this essay can be reproduced in any medium without the express written consent of the author.